Houchins v. KQED, Inc.: Majority opinion

 Justice Burger held "the media have no special right of access to the Alameda County Jail different from or greater than that accorded the public generally."
 He based the decision on previous precedent that the First Amendment did not compel either private or public entities to disclose information to the press.

-He also declined to expand the First Amendment's on policy grounds.
+He also declined to expand the First Amendment's scope on policy grounds.
 "Whether the government should open penal institutions in the manner sought by respondents is a question of policy which a legislative body might appropriately resolve one way or the other."
 Information about jail conditions was still available through other channels, "albeit not as conveniently as [KQED] might prefer."

 Concurring opinion by Stewart

-Justice Stewart agreed with the Majority's decision to overturn the District Court's injunction because he felt it was overly broad.
-However he felt that a more limited injunction should replace it.
-He also felt that the press should be given the ability to bring audio & video recording equipment, even if the general public was prohibited from doing so, since they are there to convey information to the general public.
+Justice Stewart concurred with the Majority's decision to overturn the District Court's injunction, expressing concern over its overly broad scope, but expressing that a more limited injunction should replace it.
+He believed that the press should be given the ability to bring audio & video recording equipment, even if the general public was prohibited from doing so, since they are there to convey information to the general public.

 Dissent

 Justice Stevens wrote the dissent, joined by Justices Brennan and Powell.

-The dissent disagreed with the Majority's opinion, and felt that Sheriff Houchins should have continued to be compelled to grant KQED and other news media access to the jail.
-They felt that the Sheriff had restricted KQED access because he was attempting to hide the conditions.
-They agreed with the District Court's that "the broad restraints on access were not required by legitimate penological interests."
-The Sheriff's later changes to his policy to allow for media tours was only instituted after the lawsuit, and still had serious limitations, such as the no camera policy, on the media's ability to gather information.
+The dissent stated that Sheriff Houchins should have continued to be compelled to grant KQED and other news media access to the jail.
+They believed that the Sheriff had restricted KQED access because he was attempting to hide the conditions.
+They agreed with the District Court's opinion that "the broad restraints on access were not required by legitimate penological interests."
+The Sheriff changed his policy after the lawsuit, allowing for media tours but with limitations, such as a no camera policy.

-As a policy matter, the dissent wrote "there is no legitimate penological justification for concealing from citizens the conditions in which their fellow citizens are being confined[]" and "[a]n official prison policy of concealing such knowledge from the public by arbitrarily cutting off the flow of information at its source abridges the freedom of speech and of the press protected by the First and Fourteenth Amendments to the Constitution."
+The dissent stated that "there is no legitimate penological justification for concealing from citizens the conditions in which their fellow citizens are being confined" and "[a]n official prison policy of concealing such knowledge from the public by arbitrarily cutting off the flow of information at its source abridges the freedom of speech and of the press protected by the First and Fourteenth Amendments to the Constitution."

-Also, the Dissent criticized the Majority's application of Pell to this case because the prison rule that prevented the Press from speaking to specific prisoners was "not part of an attempt by the State to conceal the conditions in its prisons," but "was an isolated limitation on the efforts of the press to gather information about those conditions[,]" imposed only after disciplinary problems had occurred.
+The majority's application of Pell v.
+Procunier to the case was criticized because it "was an isolated limitation on the efforts of the press to gather information about those conditions" imposed only after disciplinary problems had occurred.